missuse/ragp/README.md

 #> [12] "marsfaiavicivliagvtgqAPTSPPTaTPAPPTPTTPpPAaTPppvsAPppvttSPppvttAPpPAnppppvsSPpPASPpPATPppvaSPpppvaSPpPATPppvaTPpPAPlaSPPAqvPAPAPTtkpdSPSPSPSsSPplPSsdAPgPStdsiSPAPSPTdvndqngaskmvsslvfgsvlvwfmi"
 ```

-Before I wrote OA, OS, OT, AO, SO and TO (and probably OG, OV, GO and VO) are AGII glycomodules but the above output considers P instead of O. If the sequence argument to scan\_ag contains Os at some positions, scan\_ag will consider only hydroxyprolines.
+Before I wrote OA, OS, OT, AO, SO and TO (and probably OG, OV, GO and VO) are AGII glycomodules but the above output considers P instead of O since most of the time the positions of O are unknown.
+However if the sequence argument to scan\_ag contains O's at some positions, scan\_ag will consider only them.
 To do this the sequence output of predict\_hyp function can be used.
 Example:

 ``` r
 at_nsp_ag <- scan_ag(sequence = hyp_pred$sequence,